Phaedrus (Athenian)

 Phaedrus (/ˈfiːdrəs, ˈfɛdrəs/), son of Pythocles, of the Myrrhinus deme (Greek: Φαῖδρος Πυθοκλέους Μυῤῥινούσιος, Phaĩdros Puthokléous Murrhinoúsios; c.
 444 – 393 BC), was an ancient Athenian aristocrat associated with the inner-circle of the philosopher Socrates.
-He was indicted in the profanation of the Eleusinian Mysteries in 415 during the Peloponnesian War, causing him to flee Athens.
+He was indicted in the profanation of the Eleusinian Mysteries in 415 BC during the Peloponnesian War, causing him to flee Athens.

 He is best remembered for his depiction in the dialogues of Plato.
 His philosophically erotic role in his eponymous dialogue and the Symposium inspired later authors, from the ancient comedic playwright Alexis to contemporary philosophers like Robert M. Pirsig and Martha Nussbaum.

 Life

 Plato's Phaedrus, here in the original Greek from the Codex Clarkianus manuscript.

 Phaedrus, whose name translates to "bright" or "radiant" in particular how one might show light on something, "to reveal" at its earliest etymology, was born to a wealthy family sometime in the mid-5th century BC, and was the first cousin of Plato's stepbrother Demos.
 All sources remember him as an especially attractive young man.
 His depiction in the writing of Plato has led scholars to assume that he did not have his own system of philosophy, despite his interest in such contemporaneous movements as rhetoric, tragedy and sophism.
-He is present for the speeches delivered in Plato's Protagoras, whose dramatic date of 433/432 suggests that Phaedrus was involved in prominent Athenian intellectual circles from a young age; the dialogue also notes his early interest in astronomy and long-standing friendship with the physician Eryximachus.
+He is present for the speeches delivered in Plato's Protagoras, whose dramatic date of 433/432 BC suggests that Phaedrus was involved in prominent Athenian intellectual circles from a young age; the dialogue also notes his early interest in astronomy and long-standing friendship with the physician Eryximachus.
 The Symposium's certain dramatic date of 416 suggests his close association with Socrates by this time.
 Further details in Plato's writing point to Phaedrus' interests in mythology and natural science.

-On the Mysteries, an extant speech of Andocides, names Phaedrus as one of the individuals indicted by the city of Athens, at the behest of the metic Teucrus, in the profanation of the Eleusinian mysteries, a major domestic event preceding the calamitous Sicilian Expedition in 415.
+On the Mysteries, an extant speech of Andocides, names Phaedrus as one of the individuals indicted by the city of Athens, at the behest of the metic Teucrus, in the profanation of the Eleusinian mysteries, a major domestic event preceding the calamitous Sicilian Expedition in 415 BC.
 Inscribed records of the property confiscated from the profaners of the mysteries and a speech of Lysias further attest to his role in this event.
 Phaedrus fled Athens at this time along with the other accused parties, losing his wealth and property in the process.
 Some scholars had previously interpreted Andocides as naming Phaedrus in his list of mutilators of the Herms, a contemporaneous Athenian scandal, but this is generally dismissed within present scholarship.

-Phaedrus married his first cousin, whose name is Phoebe, circa 404.
-After his early death in 393, his wife remarried Aristophanes, son of Nicophemus.
+Phaedrus married his first cousin, whose name is Phoebe, circa 404 BC.
+After his early death in 393 BC, his wife remarried Aristophanes, son of Nicophemus.